 A UE that hosts the EDC functionality indicates its capability in the PCO during the PDU Session Establishment and the PDU Session Modification procedures.
 The EDC functionality includes the following functionalities:

-- Configures the DNS server address with the DNS Server's (e.g., EASDF/DNS resolver) address received from the SMF in the ePCO.
+- Configures the DNS Client with the DNS Server's configuration (IP address and, conditionally, DNS security information of the EASDF/DNS resolver) received from the SMF in the ePCO according to TS 23.501 [2] clause 5.6.10.1.

 - DNS Client: